Downlink/test/Readme.md

 ### Application Auto Restart
-Using the browser interface, you may need to restart your application after a module update, code edit/update, or by sending a remote restart command.
+Using the browser interface, you may need to restart your application after a module update, code edit/update, or a remote restart command.

 Node-m2m uses **nodemon** to restart your application.
 ```js